 To the inhabitants of this world, you - the player - represent the concept of “Fate” personified as a deity-like entity.
 Characters seek your lead and literally “look up” at you to guide them.
 Special characters called Summoners are particularly attuned to your presence.
 They are your direct link, your conduit to their world.
 Through your Summoner, you can play the “hand of fate”, a literal hand of cards representing magical spells, equipment and characters you can bring into the world.
 But take care - should your Summoner perish in battle, your link to the world will sever and your heroes will be defeated.

-The lands of Summoners Fate are boundless and continually grow and expand in ways that defy the natural laws of our own physical universe.
+The lands of Abalon are boundless and continually grow and expand in ways that defy the natural laws of our own physical universe.
 To bridge this metaphysical barrier, your gaming device of choice interprets the world as a series of saga-style maps that you can use to traverse and explore with your characters.
 It’s this unique mechanism that also enables us, the developers, to continuously deliver unique adventures for you.
 It is our hope, our dream, that Summoners Fate is more than a game - it’s a continuing medium - a source that brings you enjoyment for decades to come.

 On a macro level, your goal is to explore the word and experience its story.
 Exploration of the world takes place by interacting with simple, pirate-treasure-like maps called Prophecies.